globewalldesk/revuu/README.md

 Revuu has other features you'd expect such as editing of various fields.

 ## Install and requirements
-Clone the repo into a new directory.
-Make sure a recent version of Ruby (>2.2) is installed.
-The app doesn't use a Gemfile yet (!), so you'll have to install two gems by hand: `gem install colorize` and `gem install chronic`.
+Clone the repo into a new directory (instructions should be clear enough from Github).
+Should probably make sure a recent version of Ruby (>2.2) is installed.
+Execute `bundle install` to install the gem requirements.

 Only works on \*nix systems.
 I might be able to get it to work on Windows if anybody cares.